Why Reusing and Reworking is So Important

 To uphold our core value of reducing textile waste, our patterned garments are created with the intention to utilise the maximum fabric possible.
 This means that each piece created will vary and we are not always able to pattern match so we can continue to be as sustainable as possible.

 We aim to take environmental care down to the design details of all our garments.
 All of our buttons are created from scrap fabrics and bio-resin to create distinctive, sustainable details.
 As a result each button is slightly different!
-When creating designs that incorporate second-hand buttons, we stick to the colour palette of the fabric used to ensure that your outfit is stylish and coordinated.
+When creating designs that incorporate buttons, we stick to the colour palette of the fabric used to ensure that your outfit is stylish and coordinated.
+In an effort to make our garments as sustainable as possible, we also use organic cotton thread across all designs at Re_considered.